Eilean nan Ròn: Geography and geology

 There are several islets and islands off Eilean nan Ròn.
-These include the tidal Eilean Iosal (low island), and beyond it Meall Thailm (or "Meall Holm").
-To the south west is the dully named An Innis ("small island").
-The Rabbit Islands are in Tongue Bay to the south west.
+These include the tidal Eilean Iosal ("low island"), and beyond it Meall Thailm (or Meall Holm).
+To the southwest is the dully named An Innis ("the island").
+The Rabbit Islands are in Tongue Bay to the southwest.
+Neave Island is also nearby.

 Wildlife

 As the name implies, Eilean nan Ròn is popular with grey seals, that come here in their hundreds each autumn to pup.
 About 350 calves are born each year.
 The island also has large numbers of seabirds, and sheep, which were left when the Island was evacuated.

+Media Coverage

+The island was subject of a BBC news report in 2024, when a BBC reporter traced his family history to the island and subsequently visited it.